• Art magazine

 Famous Nordic designer

-The designers who embodied the Scandinavian style wanted their style to be available to everyone, not just the rich and powerful.
+The designers who embodied Scandinavian style wanted it to be available to everyone, not just the rich and powerful.

 Therefore, they used mechanisms that made the style available at lower costs.